Regardless of your gender or age, nine out of ten people love to eat chocolate! Sounds familiar? Especially to women.

 So if you think you eat chocolate only for pleasure, the answer is that there is more to it.

 If you choose to eat, try to grab the dark chocolate – it is a better choice, and it’s healthier!

 Dark chocolate also helps reduce your risk of stroke.
 Dark chocolate contains phenylethylamine (PEA), the same chemical your brain creates when you feel like you’re falling in love.
-PEA encourages your brain to release endorphins so eating dark chocolate will make you feel happier.
+PEA encourages your brain to release endorphins, so eating dark chocolate will make you feel happier.

-Despite the encouraging/positive facts of why we should eat dark chocolate, MODERATION is the key to balancing the negative side effects of over-consuming chocolate.
+Despite the encouraging/positive facts of why we should eat dark chocolate, MODERATION is the key to balancing the adverse side effects of over-consuming chocolate.
 Overeating dark chocolate will lead to overweight and blood sugar increases.
 Dark chocolate contains sugar and fat as well.

 A small amount of 75% dark chocolate will give you the benefits you want and at the same time will protect you from the negative ones.
-A square or two three times a week will keep the balance.
+A square or two to three times a week will keep the balance.

 Enjoy eating healthy!

 Get the recipe here 👉🏻 Chocolate Raspberry Cupcake

 Schedule your free consultation with Chen Ben Asher today.
 The reason we have success is that we take the time to understand what’s happening inside your body on a cellular level, which, of course, brings real results to our clients!